PLAYING CATCH UP AGAIN!

 As mid-April approached it was time to return to the UK.
 By now the Coronavirus pandemic was in full flow with lockdowns in most countries across the globe.
 In California at least, I was still able to ride which provided some welcome relief.
 The rest of the time, apart from occasional trips to get groceries etc. Mary and I stayed at home with an upside that we were able to catch up on essential garden work!
 From early March as the virus took hold and people were furloughed, I noticed a significant increase in the number of riders on the trail.
 These included whole family groups which were great to see.
 There were also a lot of riders on new and up-market bikes wearing some pretty stylish kit who rode like they were sprinting to win a stage if the Tour of California.
 If only they had a better understanding of riding etiquette, or even a grasp of the concept of awareness and safety when other riders were using the trail.
 I had a number of close shaves, including one where I still don’t understand how I managed to stay upright!

 With direct flights back to the UK being severely curtailed I was lucky to be able to get a flight from LA to Heathrow.
 I was one of only 10 passengers on the flight and had a whole cabin to myself.
 There were more crew than passengers!
 Heathrow, when we arrived, was virtually deserted.
 It took me a mere 30 minutes to disembark and shuttle across to the rental car office, collect a car and drive on to the M25.
 If this had been a Strava segment I would surely have won a KOM!
 The drive back to Suffolk was quite eerie on virtually deserted motorways.
-The day after arriving I loaded CV into the back of the rental car and enjoyed a gentle 40-mile ride around once familiar lanes as I headed home.
+The day after arriving I loaded CV into the back of the rental car, which I took back to the depot in Thetford.
+After completing the end of hire formalities CV and I enjoyed a gentle 40-mile ride around once familiar lanes as we headed back home.

 UK Government advice allowed exercise and as I live in the countryside I took this to mean that I could ride fairly freely as long as I didn’t stray too far from home.
 One of my ‘standard’ routes is about 50 miles long but never more than 10 miles from my house.
 One thing that struck me immediately was that there were a lot more people out riding.
 The media was reporting a massive surge in bicycle sales – so much so that in some places dealers were pretty much out of stock and quoting lead times of several months before they would be able to fill orders.
 Smart trainers were also out of stock and I was amused to learn that virtual racing on Zwift and other platforms was becoming quite the thing.
 Turbo training for me has and will probably remain a means to keeping my legs loose during inclement weather.
 The idea of riding in a sort of video game holds little appeal for me and instead prefer spinning the time away while watching a Scandi-noir series, or, confession time now, Dallas!
 Several years ago I bought the complete DVD box set (14 seasons, 4 movies and some spin-offs) for £10.
 Good old JR’s antics are great for getting me to maintain a high cadence – around 100rpm for an hour, if you must know.